7 Valentine's Day Marriage Proposal Ideas

 Love All Around

-Buy a box of little Valentine cards like the ones you sheepishly handed around in third grade, and write one reason why you love your sweetie or a favorite shared memory on each one.
-Plant them everywhere -- in a coat pocket, Palm Pilot case, in the refrigerator, behind the windshield wiper, and anywhere else you can think of.
-On the day itself, present the last and biggest card that asks her or him to marry you.
+Buy a box of little Valentine cards (like the cute ones you gave out in elementary school), and write one reason why you love her or him, or a favorite shared memory, on each one.
+Plant them everywhere: in pockets, purses, the refrigerator, cupboards, the dashboard and anywhere else you can think of.
+Finally, present the last and biggest card that asks her or him to marry you.

 Get a Lift

 Plan a ski weekend with your partner and your mutual friends.
-Hop a two-seater ski lift and propose as you sail over snow-capped trees and a winter wonderland as far as the eye can see.
-Plan the weekend with friends and have them ride in the seat in front of you so they can snap pictures along the way, or have them wait at the top with champagne to surprise your new fiance.
-Be sure to ride the lift down again if you imbibe some bubbly -- or your knees are too wobbly with excitement!
+Hop a two-seater ski lift and pop the question as you sail over snowcapped trees and mountains.
+Have friends ride in the seat in front of you so they can snap pictures along the way, or have them wait at the top with champagne to surprise your new fiance.
+Be sure to ride the lift down again if you pop that bubbly!